ESIPFed/data-help-desk/docs/how_to/how_to_acknowledge.md

 has_toc: false
 ---

-# How to give acknowledgement to sponsors & volunteers
+# How to Give Acknowledgement to Sponsors & Volunteers

 We have often called the data help desk a “program of X, Y, and Z” and further supported by many other individuals and organizations.
 X, Y, and Z have